RapidRiskAssessment/website/docs/rapid_risk_assessment.md

 ## When NOT to run an RRA?

-RRAs can only be run on services.
+RRAs should only be run for services.
 If you have a question about a specific feature or design choice, and how it's going to impact other services: find which service your feature is tied to and see if there is already an RRA available.
 Otherwise, request an RRA for that service, this will help us (and you) assess your feature or design choice!

-**Note on large services**
+### (Re)scoping large services
 Large services may be be split into multiple smaller services or sub-services that handle a specific type of data and expose a limited set of features.
 This choice has to be made when running the RRA.
 If the sub-services are owned by different teams, it is a strong indicator that multiple RRAs should be run.

 Large services that cannot be split up not only lead to a complex assessment, but also may indicate that the service itself needs to be re-designed in a more secure fashion.
+Any service that is too large to be understood within the time allocated for an RRA is too complex and will inevitably lead to unknown risks.

 ## What to focus on during an RRA?

-  - Getting **value for the service owner**.
-The service owner needs to understand what is most important to protect and if they have any blind spot.
+  - Getting **value for the service owner** (_not the risk analyst_).
+The service owner, developer, designer, architect, etc. needs to understand what is most important to protect and if they have any blind spot.
   - **Data**.
-Fill in the data dictionary.
+Fill in the [data dictionary](data_classification).
 You need to know most of the data the service will have access to, stored or processed.
   - **Impact assessment**.
-The RRA is the authority for impact levels and these are paramount.
+The RRA is the authority for [impact levels](standard_levels) and these are paramount.
 How bad can things get, what's the worse case scenario?
   - **Recording threat scenarios**.
 What attack scenarios were considered?
 Would someone else understand it?

 What to **NOT** focus on: